Another Beautiful Diving Site from Koh Lanta Island, Thailand: Anemone Reef

 Anemone reef is a large pinnacle absolutely covered in lime green and sky blue magnificent anemones.
 Located less than a mile from Shark Point, the rock formation rises up from 30 meters to 5 meters below the surface, and is a well known shipping hazard.
 It was this reef that struck the King Cruiser in 1997.
 As a result, you can still see a gap at the top of the pinnacle created by the ship’s hull.

-Despite that, we do no often go to this diving site from Ko Lanta because we prefer the better visibility of scuba diving location closer to us as Koh Haa or Koh bida Nok, where you might also snorkel with your family or, why not, freedive!
+We do not often go to this diving site from Ko Lanta because we prefer the better visibility of scuba diving location closer to us as Koh Haa or Koh Bida Nok, where you might also snorkel with your family or freedive!